 a.
 Programmatic Criteria

-The FY 2023 TSGP applications will be evaluated through a review process for completeness, adherence to the programmatic guidelines, and anticipated effectiveness of the proposed investments.
+The FY 2023 IPR application will be evaluated through a review process for completeness, adherence to programmatic guidelines, and anticipated effectiveness of the proposed investments.
+Amtrak is the only entity eligible to submit an application for IPR and must comply with all administrative requirements described herein ― including the submission of IJs, budgets and other application materials as required.
 IJs will be reviewed and selected based on the following criteria:

 - Funding priorities.
-Projects will be evaluated and prioritized based on the extent to which they address the priorities contained in this NOFO.
+Projects will be evaluated and prioritized based on the extent to which they address the priorities contained in this funding notice.

-- Timelines.
-Projects will be evaluated and prioritized on the applicant’s ability to complete the proposed project within submitted timeframes.
+- Timeline.
+Projects will be evaluated and prioritized based on Amtrak’s ability to complete the proposed project within submitted timeframes.

-- Summary of status of planning and design accomplished to date (e.g., included in a capital improvement plan); and
+- Summary of status of planning and design accomplished to date (e.g., included in a capital improvement plan)

 Recipients are expected to conform, as applicable, with accepted engineering practices, established codes, standards, modeling techniques, and best practices.